MycroftAI/documentation/_pages/padatious.md

 ---
 # Padatious

 Padatious is a [machine-learning](https://en.wikipedia.org/wiki/Machine_learning), [neural-network](https://en.wikipedia.org/wiki/Artificial_neural_network) based *intent parser*.
 It is an alternative to the [Adapt intent parser](https://mycroft.ai/documentation/adapt/).
+Unlike Adapt, which uses small groups of unique words, Padatious is trained on the sentence as a whole.

 Padatious has a number of key benefits:

 * With Padatious, **Intents** are easy to create
 * The machine lerning model in Padtious requires a relatively small amount of data
 * Machine learning models need to be *trained*.
 The model used by Padatious is quick and easy to train.
-* Intents run independently of each other
+* Intents run independently of each other.
+This allows quickly installing new skills without retraining all other skill intents.

-@TODO I don't understand this one in detail - why does Intents running independently matter - why is this a benefit?
-Is it that there's no dependence - ie the Weather intent can be different to the Bushire risk intent?

 * With Padatious, you can easily extract entities and then use these in **Skills**.
 For example, "Find the nearest gas station" -> `{ "place":"gas station"}`

 ## System generated documentation